LuneMods/KCD2-BCRYExporter/README.md

 # BCRYExporter
-This is ported version of BCRYExporter for Cryengine 5 from https://github.com/AFCStudio/BCRYExporter for Blender 2.93+ This version is based on https://github.com/LeonidasWhite/BCRYExporter
+This is ported version of BCRYExporter for Cryengine 5 from https://github.com/AFCStudio/BCRYExporter for Blender 2.93+ <br>
+This version is based on https://github.com/LeonidasWhite/BCRYExporter

 <b>Installation:</b>